cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     FAUCET_URL="http://localhost:4500"
     ```

-* If running from Docker, you have to pass to the tests values that resolve within Docker's automatic name resolution within `checkers-net`:
+* If running from Docker, you have to pass values to the tests that resolve via Docker's automatic name resolution within `checkers-net`:

     ```ini